AEADataEditor/aea-supplement-migration/programs/aea201910-migration.md

 Clearly, **Stata** is the most popular statistical software in the journals of the AEA, followed by **Matlab**.
 Note again the 258 supplements that do not contain files that we have identified as program files ("None").

 ### Data formats
 It is somewhat more ambiguous identifying data files, as they come in a large variety of formats.
 Furthermore, data might be compressed.
-In following table, we tabulate data files and archives, by the software package associated with their extension.
+In the following table, we tabulate data files and archives, by the software package associated with their extension.
+The data type "General" encompasses formats like "tsv" or "csv" that are not associated with any particular software, but are nevertheless clearly identifiable as data files ([full list available](../data/original/aea_file_ext.csv)).
 We restrict ourselves to the number of supplements which contain files with such extensions.

 <table class="table table-striped table-hover table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>